Our dog Maggy is a beauty, but also quite the shedder.

-Indeed, a vast array of vacuums, lint rollers, brushes/gloves, and gadgets, such as the FURminator deShedding Edge Dog Brush, exist — all either promising to help cut down on shedding and/or make cleaning up easier.
+Indeed, a vast array of vacuums, lint rollers, brushes/gloves and gadgets, such as the FURminator deShedding Edge Dog Brush, exist — all either promising to help cut down on shedding and/or make cleaning up easier.

 For example, we have heard that a dry or wet (wet is supposedly better) latex glove rubbed onto clothing or bedding will pick up astonishing amounts of loose fur.
-So, we tried it.

-Yet another recommendation is to add white vinegar (one half cup) to the laundry to help loosen fur from clothing and also help eliminate pet odors.
+Yet another suggestion is to add white vinegar (one half cup) to the laundry to help loosen fur from clothing and also help eliminate pet odors.
 You can apparently either add the vinegar to the fabric softener dispenser or at the beginning of the rinse cycle.
 We are a bit wary of this suggestion because we have heard that vinegar isn’t good for the rubber seals on appliances.
 (There is so much back and forth about this on the internet that we don’t know for sure whether it’s true, but it seems prudent to use vinegar on occasion rather than regularly.)

 For example, according to an article, Seven Surprising Ways to Use Pet Hair, you can actually add the stuff to your garden soil to help with fertilization or use it to make cat toys (they have a detailed video of how to do this — just click the article link).